Your Hope is a firm foundation for your personal life, but what if Hope is a vital part of your business success as well?

 It is an axiom of productivity that anything that can be measured can be improved.

 The Egyptians understood that a universal standard of length would result in quicker building times and structural stability in the pyramids.
 They distributed rods of the same size to their workers.

 How do we measure anything?
 We compare it against something else.

 The To-do list is a measurement of comparison.
 I can compare my list to what I accomplished.

 Did you know that the most common form of tracking productivity, the To-do list, gained traction just before the beginning of the 18th century?

 How do you measure your hope?
 Psychologists have suggested the Adult Hope Scale.
-Much like the prior generations who created units that measured, length, weight, distance, and time, the Hope Scale is an attempt to provide a universal measurement of hope.
+Much like the prior generations who created units that measured length, weight, distance, and time, the Hope Scale attempts to provide a universal measurement of hope.

 Here is a copy of the Hope Scale.